ssocean/PyBiblion/README.md

 ```

 ## Acknowledgements
-This project makes use of code from the [litstudy](https://github.com/NLeSC/litstudy) project, which is aimed at facilitating literature study in scientific research.
+This project uses a few code snippets from the [litstudy](https://github.com/NLeSC/litstudy) project, which is aimed at facilitating literature study in scientific research.
 We are grateful to the authors of litstudy for their valuable contributions to the open-source community.